Healthy Strawberry Shortcake

 - Use ripe strawberries macerated with just a little sugar.
 That means you’ll just toss your sliced strawberries in a bowl with 1-2 tablespoons of sugar and let them sit for at least 30 minutes or longer.
 This helps to soften and sweeten them a little bit.
 Feel free to use coconut sugar or turbinado sugar, which are less refined.

-2. Make your own fresh whipped cream.
+2. Make your own homemade whipped cream.
 Trust me, it’s really not hard and it makes a huge taste difference.
 (Please don’t ruin this dessert with whatever it is that Cool Whip is…ick!)

-3. Use the white whole wheat variety of flour, if you can find it.
-It makes for a much less dense cake yet is still 100% whole grain.
+3. Use the white whole wheat variety of flour (this is also now labeled as “gold” whole wheat), if you can find it.
+This variety makes for a much less dense cake, yet is still 100% whole grain.

 I must warn you, if you’re accustomed to the classic biscuit or sponge cake versions, this was neither.
 Instead, this Strawberry Shortcake was a moist, sweet, and yet denser cake.
 It has a pretty strong honey flavor which is tasty but probably not the traditional shortcake you are used to.
 Not traditional but awesome nonetheless.